Instruction for Authors

 Units and symbols.
 The following units and symbols should be used for quantities and measurements: km, m, cm, mm, μm, nm, Å; kg, g, mg, μg; l, ml, μl; The following abbreviations can be used after a slash (/): yr (year), mo (month), wk (week), h (hour), min (minute), s (sec), ms (millisecond), μs.

 References.
-The style of references should follow the Read the Recommendations for the Conduct, Reporting, Editing, and Publication of Scholarly work in Medical Journals (Vancouver Style) (http://www.icmje.org/).
 Please refer to the examples of references listed at the end of these instructions.
-List all authors when there are three or fewer; when there are four or more authors, list the first three authors, followed by “et al.” References should be numbered according to the order in which they appear in the text and should be listed at the end of the text.
+References should be numbered according to the order in which they appear in the text and should be listed at the end of the text.
+For more information about this reference style, please see the AMA Manual of Style.

-References should be limited to 40 in Originals.
-For Brief Reports, Case Studies, Field Studies, Good Practice, Occupational Health and Safety in the World and Opinions, the number of references should not exceed 15.
+References should be limited to 40 in Originals, Opinion/Recommendation, and Perspectives.
+For Brief Reports, Case Studies, Field Studies, Good Practice, Occupational Health and Safety in the World, and Commentary, the number of references should not exceed 15.
+For Letters to the Editor, should not exceed 5 references.
 Please ensure that the references include the most current articles and information.
 Reference numbers should be indicated in the text with numbers followed by a closing parenthesis, e.g. ,…1). …2,3), …1-5).